-Hut Skiing
+Hut Trips

-Hut Skiing in Colorado
+Hut Trips in Colorado

 Colorado’s hut skiing is steeped in the traditions of ski touring in the Alps.
 Colorado’s version has evolved into the country’s largest array of backcountry dwellings.
 More than seventy huts belonging to 13 hut systems speckle the high country – an eclectic mix of rustic cabins, spacious huts, and nylon yurts.
 The most famous system of hut is the 10th Mountain Division.
 Both a historical icon (National Monument) and an amazing hut system that encompasses some of Colorado’s most majestic peaks.